8go/matrix-commander/README.md

                         "forever", use Control-C on the keyboard or send a signal to the process or service.
 The PID for signaling can be found in "/home/user/.run/matrix-
-                        nio-send.pid". "--listen once" will get all the messages from all rooms that are currently queued up.
+                        commander.pid". "--listen once" will get all the messages from all rooms that are currently queued up.
                         So, with "once" the program will start, print waiting messages (if any) and then stop.
 The timeout for